-There are times when a homeowner will purchase just a fiberglass pool shell and perform the installation themselves, which is a viable option for those who are motivated to work hard and pay attention to the small details of the process.
-Shell prices will have some variation, but in general, you can expect:
+There are times when a homeowner will purchase just a fiberglass pool shell and perform the installation themselves, which is a viable option for those motivated to work hard and pay attention to the small details of the process.
+Shell prices will have some variation, but here is a basic breakdown.

 - Medium shells between 27 feet and 34 feet average $13,000 to $20,000

-Buying the shell doesn’t necessarily include any of the accessories or other components to the pool itself, and the installation process involves a number of additional costs you’ll want to consider.
+Buying the shell doesn’t necessarily include any of the accessories or other components to the pool itself, and the installation process involves many additional costs you’ll want to consider.

 Common Add-Ons and Cost

 If you’re a homeowner looking to budget for a pool, it’s often the little extras that start to raise the price.
-Many of us forget about filling the pool once it’s installed, for example, and this process can take many gallons of water and hours to complete.
-Not all fiberglass pools are ready for immediate use, and this time that passes is another non-monetary cost homeowners overlook.
+For example, many of us forget about filling the pool once installed.
+This process can take many gallons of water and hours to complete.
+Not all fiberglass pools are ready for immediate use, and the time spent is another non-monetary cost homeowners overlook.

-Lighting is another factor to consider, and while lighting and perimeter tile often come included in a quote, lighting upgrades can cost extra.
-Accessories are another cost to keep in mind, as a secure pool cover, cleaning tools, pool chemicals, diving boards, and ladders can add up quickly.
+Lighting is another factor to consider.
+While lighting and a perimeter tile often come included in a quote, lighting upgrades can cost extra.

 A lot of fiberglass pool owners are also asking about beach entries these days.
 A fiberglass pool with a beach entry will cost you about an additional $7,000 on top of the cost for the rest of the pool.